-- An MPLS-TP loopback can be created for an Epipe, Cpipe, or Apipe VLL. - Test traffic can be inserted at an Epipe, Cpipe, or Apipe VLL endpoint or at an Epipe spoke-sdp termination on a VPLS interface.
+- An MPLS-TP loopback can be created for an Epipe or Cpipe VLL. - Test traffic can be inserted at an Epipe or Cpipe VLL endpoint or at an Epipe spoke-sdp termination on a VPLS interface.

 For more information about configuring lock instruct and loopback for MPLS-TP Pseudowires see, the 7450 ESS, 7750 SR, 7950 XRS, and VSR Services Overview Guide and the 7450 ESS, 7750 SR, 7950 XRS, and VSR Layer 2 Services and EVPN Guide.